FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th September 2017.md

 On the proposal of Councillor O’Hanlon, seconded by Councillor Sheahan (J), it was

-agreed to take a further 10-minute adjournment.---
+agreed to take a further 10-minute adjournment.
+---
 10

 On resumption, the Meetings Administrator referred to the item as set out on the